olsenneslo/Aphrodite/readme.txt

 To defeat all evil we need one bullet, one shot, this project is one silver bullet what will kill all evil, the question whether it is possible does not arise, the question is when and who will pull the trigger in the face of all evil and deaths.

+Not all in this project seriously, many of code and words it just experiment, its just draft.

+Project must be simple like “o” and Pentagram symbols.

+Imagine that "o" is adapter, then he will do only balanced queries, queries of love.

+Pentagram is servant of "o", so our AI must automatic servent Utopia.

+Symbol + Symbol maybe its sum of coords of shapes, then you draw new shape, by clock.
+So square coords + triangle coords = heptagon coords.

+Our AI is circle based so she must investigate all.

+Maybe we need to write to apple, amd, intel, to ask them make Pentagram processor, but our symbol live in "o", think our processors what walk by the "o" will be enough.

 Our AI must speak geometrical and understood our words geometrical, becouse nature love geometry, we between two languages art and algebra and the balanced language is geometrical.
 Our computers must do this: Pentogram Geometric Symbol + Task Geometric Symbol = Result of task Geometric Symbol.
 With "O" all simple: "o" Geometric Symbol + Task Geometric Symbol = Result is revert task Geometric Symbol.